sydkahn/ESPixelStick_Firmware-fruya-3.0/README.md

-NOTE: this has been updated with a special binary to make it compatible with the FRUYA flash chips on the esp01
+NOTE: this has been A special patched binary to be compatible with the Fruya flash chips on the ESWP01

 ESPixelStick Binaries